jasonbayton/11ty/_src/projects/managed-settings/index.md

 MANAGED SETTINGS is a "freemium" application.

 Out of the box there are **no restrictions** on the number or type of settings you can provide access to.
-If you find the application useful and wish to customise it for your organisation, you can licence MANAGED SETTINGS for your Android Enteprise Organisation ID.
+If you find the application useful and wish to customise it for your organisation, you can licence MANAGED SETTINGS for your Android Enterprise Organisation ID.

 Customisations include: